FD Calculator - Fixed Deposit Calculator

 - At the end of the term, you may have earned lesser than expected after adjusting for inflation.
 Other investment options like mutual funds may offer better inflation-adjusted returns.

 - You pay tax on your earnings, which reduces your return.

 - FD is best for wealth preservation.
-It is not a suitable investment vehicle for long term wealth creation or investors with a high-risk appetite.
+It is not a suitable investment vehicle for long-term wealth creation or investors with a high-risk appetite.